abhishekshelar126200/Replay_Mitigation/README.md

 # Banking System Replay Attack Mitigation

 This project implements a secure banking system API that mitigates replay attacks using a nonce chain, timestamps, and request signatures.
-Below is the technical explanation of the approach, detailing how the client and server interact to ensure the authenticity and uniqueness of each transaction request.
+Below is the explanation of the approach, detailing how the client and server interact to ensure the authenticity and uniqueness of each transaction request.

-## Technical Explanation
+## Explanation

 This plan implements a replay attack mitigation strategy for a banking system API by using a nonce chain, timestamps, and request signatures to ensure the authenticity and uniqueness of each transaction request.